Moonlite

-Moonlite is a 1910 bushranger film about Captain Moonlite, played by John Gavin, who also directed.
+Moonlite is a 1910 Australian bushranger film about Captain Moonlite, played by John Gavin, who also directed for producer H.A.
+Forsyth.
 It was also known as Captain Moonlite and is considered a lost film.

-It followed on the success of Thunderbolt (1910), also made by Gavin and Forsyth.
+It followed on the success of an earlier bushranger biopic, Thunderbolt (1910), also made by Gavin and Forsyth, and like that it co-starred Ruby Butler and was shot by A.J.
+Moulton.

+The movie was part of the Australian "bushranger film" cycle from 1910-1912.